Brana Ilić

-Brana Ilić (Брана Илић; born 16 February 1985) is a Serbian professional footballer who plays as a forward for Sloven Ruma.
+Brana Ilić (Брана Илић; born 16 February 1985) is a Serbian professional footballer who plays as a forward.

 Club career

 Zemun and Rad

 Ilić made his first senior appearances with Zemun in the 2003–04 First League of Serbia and Montenegro.
 He quickly established himself as a first-team regular, scoring four goals in 23 games.
 During his time at Zemun, Ilić amassed a total of 93 league appearances and scored 14 goals.

 In the 2007 winter transfer window, Ilić moved to Serbian First League club Rad, spending there the next two years.
 He helped them win promotion to the Serbian SuperLiga in 2008.

 Partizan and Vojvodina

 On 9 January 2009, it was announced that Ilić signed a three-and-a-half-year contract with Partizan.
 He made his competitive debut for the club on 14 March, coming on as a late second-half substitute for Lamine Diarra in a 2–0 home league victory over Čukarički.
 Four days later, in his second appearance for Partizan, Ilić scored his first goal for the club, giving his team a 1–0 away win against Jagodina.

 On 1 July 2010, it was announced that Ilić signed a one plus one-year contract with Vojvodina.
 He made 44 appearances across all competitions and scored 15 goals for the club, before leaving Novi Sad in the 2012 winter transfer window.